 Follow the NHS & Government advice

 Although restrictions have eased, we must all be vigilant to maintain our social distancing with people outside of our household.

 Ensure you have sufficient hand washing facilities.
 After using shared yard equipment, such as wheelbarrows or the hose, wash your hands.
-Use an antibacterial spray to disinfect all shared equipment.
+All shared equipment will need to be disinfected.

 Travel to the yard